canonical/eks-snap/docs/aws-iam-authenticator.md

 # User authentication with AWS IAM

-On EC2 instances the aws-iam-authenticator is already deployed in the `kube-system` namespace.
+The aws-iam-authenticator is deployed in the `kube-system` namespace.
 To complete the installation you need to first map AWS to kubernetes users and second setup your kubectl to use the IAM service.

 ### Mapping users